 Devices such as airport metal detectors and commercial theft detection systems produce strong electromagnetic fields.
-Some implant recipients may experience distorted sound sensation when passing through or near these devices.
-To avoid distortion, turn off your processor when near one of these devices.
+Some implant recipients may experience a distorted sound sensation when passing through or near one of these devices.
+To avoid this, turn off your processor when in the vicinity of one of these devices.